Caribbean reef squid: Distribution and habitat

+Characteristics

+Like most squid species, reef squid exhibit an asymmetric, horizontal pupil, commonly referred to as W-shaped.
+Its purpose is currently unknown, though research supports utilization in balancing light within their vision field.
+This creates evenly visualized images.

+Another phenomenon, deemed the "half-and-half" body pattern, is a body morph that occurs during interactions with other cephalopods.
+One half of the cephalopod's body gets darker than the typical coloration a few minutes after the interaction occurs.
+This color-change is also observed during the sleeping state.
+The extended 'quiet state' results in a pale, uniform color compared to the shorter 'active state' including varying colors, textures, and patterns.

 Feeding behavior

 This species, like most squids, is a voracious eater and typically consumes 30–60% of its body weight daily.
 Prey is caught using the club-like end of the long tentacles which are then pulled towards the mouth supported by the shorter arms.
 Like other cephalopods, it has a strong beak which it uses to cut the prey into parts so that the raspy tongue, or radula, can be used to further process the food.
 It consumes small fish, other molluscs, and crustaceans.

 Communication

 Caribbean reef squid have been shown to communicate using a variety of color, shape, and texture changes.
 Squid are capable of rapid changes in skin color and pattern through nervous control of chromatophores.
 In addition to camouflage and appearing larger in the face of a threat, squids use color, patterns, and flashing to communicate with one another in various courtship rituals.
 Caribbean reef squid can send one message via color patterns to a squid on their right, while they send another message to a squid on their left.